cluke009/DrupalGap/README.md

 4. Check out some examples
 --------

-There are currently 2 examples to choose from.
+There are currently 3 examples to choose from.

- * The simple example which has a bare minimum of markup and is meant to showcse the quickest way to get started.
+ * The Simple example which has a bare minimum of markup and is meant to showcase the quickest way to get started.
- * The twitter bootstrap example which has more markup but looks much nicer.
+ * The Twitter Bootstrap example which has more markup but looks much nicer.
+ * The jQuery Mobile example which is ready to drop into PhoneGap.

 Goals
 --------